MaikuB/master_detail_scaffold/README.md

 The key parts are

+* `twoPanesWidthBreakpoint`: the width breakpoint for showing both the master and details pane together
 * `initialRoute`: the name of the route use when no details are shown in the details pane
 * `detailsRoute`: the name of the route to use when details are shown in the details pane
 * `masterPaneWidth`: the width of the master pane.
 Applicable when both the master and details pane are shown